DaveBenham/VenomModules/README.md

 If the Gate mode is true, then a high gate at the input turns the bypass on, and a low gate turns the bypass off.
 The gate functions as a Schmitt trigger, going high at 2V, and low at 0.1V.
 Regardless whether the CV gate is high or low, the Trig button will always toggle the Bypass state.

-### Pass Thru input/output pairs, and Bypass mode buttons
+### Pass Thru input/output pairs

 There are three input/output pairs that simply pass any input values through to the output, with full support for polyphonic cables.

+Each output port is a bit unusual in that any patched cable will have 0 channels if the corresponding Bypass input port is unpatched.
+This allows for Bypass to control the bypass state of remote modules, without disturbing any normal value for the remote module input port.
+The remote module will act as though the cable is not there, yet Bypass will still be able to bypass the remote module.

+### Port Bypass mode buttons
 Each input port has a Bypass mode button above it, and each output port has a Bypass mode button below it.
 The Bypass mode dictates whether the Bypass module controls the bypass state of the module(s) at the end of patched cables at either port.
 The Bypass mode buttons are color coded.

 Each input Bypass mode button has the following available options:
 - **Dark gray** (default) - Off  (no modules are bypassed)